| |

 I knew what they talked about.
 One minute my Owner Mom was giggling, the next minute she looked very serious.
 But,

-I could tell my owner Mom was really happy.
 I understand.
 I have my owner Boy this summer.
 He is my best

 buddy.
 But I think my owner Mom has been a little lonely.
 Her best buddies live far away.
 I know she loves me, and she spends